Arifin Bey: Early life

 He was one of eight siblings, five girls and three boys.
 His father was a school inspector in the Dutch administration.
 Among friends and colleagues, he was known as Buyung, thus his Dutch colleagues referred to him as Mijnheer Bij,-Mr.B.
 Bij was Indonesianised to Bey, and adopted as the family name of his children.
 Arifin was highly intelligent, and qualified for entry into the Dutch educational stream.
 It was said of him that he was never without a book.
 He kept up with world events, and assembled files of newspaper clippings.
 He was politically engaged, and a member of the Young Sumatra Association.
 At the age of 16, his public speaking activities had him investigated by the police, his father interrogated, their home searched, and his newspaper clippings confiscated.
 The headmaster of the Dutch school he attended recognised his ability saved him from any further escalation of punishment, and arranged for him to continue teacher-training studies in Bandung.

-The Japanese Occupation in 1942 interrupted his formal education.
+The Japanese occupation in 1942 interrupted his formal education.
 But he studied privately, despite the chaos, and began the study of Japanese that was to become the foundation of his future career.
 He was selected by the Japanese to study in Japan as a potential leader in Indonesia when the war was won.
 Ironically, Tokyo was thought to be too dangerous for his cohort of Indonesian and other students from Southeast Asia, and they were sent to study at the Hiroshima University of Arts and Sciences.
 Hiroshima up to that time had not been heavily bombed.

 He went to Japan as a scholarship student during the Pacific War, when Indonesia was under Japanese occupation, and found himself in Hiroshima in 1945, when the city was hit by an atomic bomb.
-Of the five hundred students in the university lecture theatre when the bomb exploded, only he and a Thai student survived.
+Of the five hundred students in the university lecture theatre when the bomb exploded, he and Hasan Rahaya (also from Indonesia) survived.
 Physically he was not severely injured, but later developed radiation sickness.
 He remained in Japan for some time, and by chance at a railway station, saw a Japanese woman hassled by some American soldiers.
 He extricated her from the melee, to her great relief.
 His Japanese by then was so fluent that at first she thought he was Japanese.
 Discovering he was an Indonesian, she took him home to meet her parents and siblings.
 Two of her brothers were doctors, and recognising he was suffering from radiation sickness, arranged hospital treatment for him.
 The family virtually adopted him, and shared in caring for him, this twenty-year-old, far from home.
 Later he was to marry the Japanese woman he had helped.
 It was a long and happy marriage, until she died of cancer.